-Medication orders can take up to 24 hours depending upon our staffing and availability of the medication prescribed.
+Medication orders can take up to 24 to 72 hours if there are no refills or if the doctor is not available.
 Special orders may take even longer if ordered from certain vendors.
 You should call the Main Pharmacy to check on your prescription.
 Medications can also be mailed to you for a fee.

 How do I refill my animal's prescriptions?

 If your veterinarian has given you refills for your prescription you may call the Main Pharmacy and request that it be filled again.
 The best way to do this is to call in the prescription number.
 The number of refills remaining is noted on the bottom of your vial.
 If your veterinarian has not given refills for the medication, you may request that we contact the veterinarian for you.
 Typically, the veterinarian will approve further refills if they have seen the animal within the past year and feel that the animal needs to be on the medication.